+- Create a share.

+- Delete a share.

+- · Allow share access.

+- Deny share access.

+- Create a snapshot.

 - Delete a snapshot.

 - Create a share from a snapshot.

-- · Extend a share.
+- Extend a share.

 - · Shrink a share.

 - Manage a share.

 - Unmanage a share.

-Note: The manila-share node only requires the HNAS EVS data interface if you plan to use share migration.
+The manila-share node only requires the HNAS EVS data interface if you plan to use share migration.

-Important: It is mandatory that HNAS management interface is reachable from the Shared File System node through the admin network, while the selected EVS data interface is reachable from OpenStack Cloud, such as through Neutron flat networking.
+It is mandatory that HNAS management interface is reachable from the Shared File System node through the admin network, while the selected EVS data interface is reachable from OpenStack Cloud, such as through Neutron flat networking.